Injurious falsehood protects people and businesses from suffering economic loss caused by false and malicious statements made about them.

 2. Publication of statement by the defendant to a third person

-‘Publication’ can occur both orally or in writing and need only be communicated to at least one third party as a minimum.
-Recent case law relating to defamation has had an impact on the correct interpretation of who the ‘publisher’ is (i.e. the party that has actually ‘published’ the defamatory matter).
+“Publication” can occur orally or in writing and need only be communicated to at least one third party.
+Recent case law relating to defamation has had an impact on the correct interpretation of who the “publisher” is (i.e. the party that has actually ”published” the defamatory matter).

-A party who has control of a website or search engine may be liable as a secondary publisher3.
-This extends to administrators of Facebook pages, or even parties making a post on social media that is not in itself defamatory, but the post allows other parties to publish further statements that lead to the other elements of injurious falsehood being satisfied.4
+A party who has control of a website or search engine may be liable as a secondary publisher.
+This extends to an administrator of a Facebook page, or even a party making a post on social media that is not in itself defamatory, but the post allows other parties to publish further statements that lead to the other elements of injurious falsehood being satisfied.

 3. Malice on the part of the defendant

-Malice is established either by showing the existence of some indirect, dishonest or improper motive or by showing an intent to injure without just cause or excuse.5 It may also be possible to establish malice simply by demonstrating that the publisher knew that, as a result of the publication, the plaintiff was likely to suffer financial harm.6
+Malice is established either by showing the existence of some indirect, dishonest or improper motive or by showing an intent to injure without just cause or excuse.
+It may also be possible to establish malice simply by demonstrating that the publisher knew that, as a result of the publication, the plaintiff was likely to suffer financial harm.

 4. Actual damage

 Actual damage must be distinguished from potential or future damage and may include things such as loss of business or sales.
-The damage must be causally attributable to the publication.
+The damage must be caused by the publication.

-Victims of injurious falsehood will primarily seek injunctive relief to prevent the publication of further statements pending the trial of the matter (i.e. seek a court order compelling the defendant to remove/cease the publishing the defamatory matter).
+Victims of injurious falsehood will primarily seek injunctive relief to prevent the publication of further statements pending the trial of the matter (i.e. seek a court order compelling the defendant to remove/stop publishing the defamatory matter).

-In seeking an injunction, the Court is sometimes willing to allow proof that damages are reasonably probable in awarding an injunction as opposed to demanding proof that the plaintiff has suffered actual damages.7
+In seeking an injunction, the court is sometimes willing to allow proof that damages are reasonably probable in awarding an injunction as opposed to demanding proof that the plaintiff has suffered actual damages.

 However, in order to recover damages for injurious falsehood, actual damage must be proved.

-If your company has suffered loss and damage as a result of defamatory publications, contact Gibbs Wright Lawyers today for a free, no obligation consultation.
+If your company has suffered loss and damage as a result of defamatory publications, contact Gibbs Wright Litigation Lawyers today for a free, no-obligation consultation.